csparkresearch/csparkresearch.github.io/_posts/2020-01-16-advanced-logger.md

 A settling delay of 100mS is set to allow the piezo buzzer to settle into a new frequency before measuring the stable amplitude.

-500 datapoints we acquired, and the piezo buzzer was found to have two resonant frequencies.
+500 datapoints were acquired, and the piezo buzzer was found to have two resonant frequencies.
 ![](/assets/blog/screenshots/advanced-logger-results.png){:class="ui image fluid centered lightbox" alt="Advanced data logger Piezo response"}

 ## Video